Amplituhedra for generic quantum processes via the TQNN representation of UQC: Amplituhedra for generic computations

-is the {\em hypersimplex} $\Delta_{k,n} \subset \mathbb{R}^n$, which is a $(n-1)$-dimensional polytope \cite{gelfand:87}.
+is the {\em hypersimplex} $\Delta_{k,n} \subset \mathbb{R}^n$, which is a $(n-1)$-dimensional convex polytope \cite{gelfand:87}.
 Hypersimplices $\Delta_{k,n}$ are examples of alcoved polytopes \cite{lam:07}.
 In \cite[\S 3.6]{vaid:22} it is shown, via spin networks, that the kinematic space of states for the scattering of $n$-massive particles, is identifiable with the space of semi-classical states of quantum gravity determined by Freidel-Levine (FL) intertwiners, where the space of unique labels of the FL-coherent states is precisely the Grassmannian $G_2(\mathbb{C}^n)$.
 In fact, \cite[\S 4.4]{vaid:22} establish a one-to-one correspondence between the scattering amplitudes of $n$-massless particles, and a single $n$-vaued spin-network.
-Thus, commencing from a spin-network, and applying the moment map technique to this Grassmaniann, leads to a $(n-1)$-dimensional polytope, that is, the hypersimplex $\Delta_{2,n}$.\footnote{Spin-networks can be associated with hypersimplices in a number of ways.
-For instance, a spin-network representing intertwiners can be associated with a 2D-Ising model \cite{dittrich:16}, which is in turn associated with a hypersimplex \cite{guevara:20}.}
+Thus, commencing from a spin-network, and applying the moment map technique to this Grassmaniann, leads to a $(n-1)$-dimensional polytope which is the hypersimplex.\footnote{Spin-networks can be associated with hypersimplices in a number of ways.
+For instance, a spin-network representing intertwiners can be associated with a 2D-Ising model \cite{dittrich:16}, which is in turn associated with a hypersimplex \cite{guevara:20}.} $\Delta_{2,n}$.

-Here, we are particularly interested in $M = G^{\geq 0}_{k,n}$, the non-negative Grassmannian, which is a subset of $G_k(\mathbb{R}^n)$ in which all Pl\"{u}cker coordinates are non-negative. $M = G^{\geq 0}_{k,n}$ is a prototypical model for the theory of scattering amplitudes, and in particular, for the amplituhedron \cite{arkani:14,arkani:16} --- for a general overview of the theory, see e.g. \cite{lukowski:23,parisi:23}.
+Here, we are particularly interested in $G^{\geq 0}_{k,n}$, the non-negative Grassmannian, which is a subset of $G_k(\mathbb{R}^n)$ in which all Pl\"{u}cker coordinates are non-negative.
+The Grassmannian $ G^{\geq 0}_{k,n}$ is a prototypical model for the theory of scattering amplitudes, and in particular, for the amplituhedron \cite{arkani:14,arkani:16} (for a general overview of the theory in relationship to hypersimplices, see e.g. \cite{lukowski:23,parisi:23}).
 It was pointed out in \cite{parisi:23} that restricting the moment map $\mu$ accordingly, the image remains the hypersimplex $\Delta_{k,n}$ \cite{tsuker:15}.

-In underscoring the role of a spin-network $\Phi$ in the theory of scattering amplitudes (and amplituhedra), we may exemplify the construction by taking the appropriate spin-network $\Phi$ of a TQNN to be an embedded FDG in $M = G^{\geq 0}_{k,n}$ as in \S\ref{spin-comp-1}.
+In underscoring the role of a spin-network $\Phi$ in the theory of scattering amplitudes (and amplituhedra), we may exemplify the construction by taking the appropriate spin-network $\Phi$ of a TQNN to be an embedded FDG in $G^{\geq 0}_{k,n}$ as in \S\ref{spin-comp-1}.
 We can then proceed to consider:

 \begin{itemize} \item[(1)] {\bf The Amplituhedron Map} \cite{arkani:14,arkani:16}: Any $n \times (k+m)$ matrix $Z$ with maximal minors positive, induces a map $Z: G^{\geq 0}_{k,n} \lra G_k(\mathbb{R}^{k+m})$, whose image has full dimension $k(n-k)$, and defines the amplituhedron $\mathcal{A}_{n,k,m}(Z)$ \cite{lukowski:23,parisi:23}, studied for the case $m=2$.